saelthorn/regex-nfa/READme.md

 4. Add a transition for `c` leading to the accept state.

 ## File Structure
-- `regex_to_nfa.py`: Contains the main logic for converting regular expressions to NFAs.
+- `main.py`: Contains the main logic for converting regular expressions to NFAs.
 - `README.md`: Documentation for the project.
+- `regex_nfa.png`: Transition Diagram from the input in 'main.py'.
 - `requirements.txt`: Lists required Python libraries.

 ## Future Improvements